VallariAg/Blog/content/blog/bigO/index.md

 How do we compare between two algorithms?

 The first instinct would be to see which one is faster.
 So, we run two algorithms and see which one executes in lesser time.
-This won't be best judge because other factors like speed of computer, language, compiler, etc, comes in play.
+This won't be the best judge because other factors like speed of computer, language, compiler, etc, come into play.

 So, to compare we need a measurement of performance of an algorithm independent of these external factors.